rjjrbatarao/collagejs/README.md

 ## Todo
 * element placement before or after
 * element placement on head for dynamic .css and .js
+* add more element binding option aside from id, like class name etc
 * examples and usecases